-- We expect to continue to incur significant operating and non-operating expenses, which may make it difficult for us to secure sufficient financing and may lead to uncertainty about our ability to continue as a going concern. - We are dependent on technologies we license, and if we lose the right to license such technologies or we fail to license new technologies in the future, our ability to develop new products would be harmed, and if we fail to meet our obligations under our license agreements, we may lose the ability to develop our product candidates - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We are currently a clinical-stage biopharmaceutical company with product candidates in clinical development.
-If we are unable to successfully develop and commercialize product candidates or experiences significant delays in doing so, our business may be materially harmed. - Our success relies on third-party suppliers and manufacturers.
-Any failure by such third parties, including, but not limited to, failure to successfully perform and comply with regulatory requirements, could negatively impact our business and our ability to develop and market our product candidate, and our business could be substantially harmed. - Our future success is dependent on the regulatory approval of our product candidates.
+- We expect to continue to incur significant operating and non-operating expenses, which may make it difficult for us to secure sufficient financing and may lead to uncertainty about our ability to continue as a going concern. - We are dependent on technologies we license, and if we lose the right to license such technologies or we fail to license new technologies in the future, our ability to develop new products would be harmed, and if we fail to meet our obligations under our current or future license agreements, we may lose the ability to develop our product candidate. - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We are currently a clinical-stage biopharmaceutical company with a product candidate in clinical development.
+If we are unable to successfully develop and commercialize our product candidate or experience significant delays in doing so, our business may be materially harmed. - Our success relies on third-party suppliers and manufacturers.
+Any failure by such third parties, including, but not limited to, failure to successfully perform and comply with regulatory requirements, could negatively impact our business and our ability to develop and market our product candidate, and our business could be substantially harmed. - Our future success is dependent on the regulatory approval of our product candidate.